The best stay private forever

 Venture used to be: fund managers, wait for IPOs, return capital, rinse, repeat.
 That model doesn't work anymore.
 The best companies aren't exiting, and capital sitting on the sidelines is just getting diluted.

 We're in a new era.
-The ones who adapt will own it.
+The entry points are shifting.
+The check sizes are shrinking.
+The window is smaller, faster, and earlier than it's ever been.
+The ones who adapt will own the next decade of returns.
 Everyone else will just keep waiting.